awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-tls.md

 If you are using CMake to build your test project, you need to define a portable layer target for the library in your CMake list file\.

-To define a library's portable layer target in `CMakeLists.txt`, follow the instructions in [Amazon FreeRTOS Portable Layers](cmake-template.md#cmake-portable)\.
+To define a library's portable layer target in `CMakeLists.txt`, follow the instructions in [FreeRTOS Portable Layers](cmake-template.md#cmake-portable)\.

-The `CMakeLists.txt` template list file under `<amazon-freertos>/vendors/<vendor>/boards/<board>/CMakeLists.txt` includes example portable layer target definitions\.
+The `CMakeLists.txt` template list file under `freertos/vendors/<vendor>/boards/<board>/CMakeLists.txt` includes example portable layer target definitions\.
 You can uncomment the definition for the library that you are porting, and modify it to fit your platform\.

 ### Setting Up Your Local Testing Environment<a name="testing-local-tls"></a>

-There are five separate tests for the TLS port, one for each type of authentication supported by the Amazon FreeRTOS TLS library:
+There are five separate tests for the TLS port, one for each type of authentication supported by the FreeRTOS TLS library:
 + `TLS_ConnectRSA()`
 + `TLS_ConnectEC()`
 + `TLS_ConnectMalformedCert()`